 Overview:

-Fades are immensely popular in 2025.
-They feature gradually tapered sides and back with a defined transition from short to shorter hair.
+Fades will be overwhelmingly popular in 2025.
+They have progressively tapered sides and back, and a defined change from short to shorter hair.

 Types: